AdobeDocs/campaign-classic.pt-BR/help/reporting/using/concepts-and-methodology.md

 1. Se necessário e dependendo do operador, escolha a expressão que a operação aborda.

-   O botão **[!UICONTROL Advanced selection]** permite criar fórmulas de cálculo complexas.
+   The **[!UICONTROL Advanced selection]** button lets you create complex calculation formulas.
 Para obter mais informações, consulte [esta seção](../../platform/using/about-queries-in-campaign.md).

    ![](assets/s_advuser_cube_create_a_measure_01.png)

-1. O link **[!UICONTROL Filter the measure data...]** permite restringir o campo de cálculo e somente aplicá-lo aos dados específicos no banco de dados.
+1. The **[!UICONTROL Filter the measure data...]** link lets you restrict the calculation field and only apply it to specific data in the database.

    ![](assets/s_advuser_cube_create_a_measure_02.png)